 Be aware that different children may have different motivations for sharing at different times.
 They might decide to share something because they want to be more popular, or because they don’t want to be told off, or because they genuinely empathise with their friend who is desperate to play with it.
 Also, bear in mind that children of different ages will respond in different ways; for example, 3 year-olds might find sharing activities easier to do in pairs, while 4 year-olds might be able to work well together in a group.

-Wriggles and Giggles sessions include lots of opportunities to share and take turns in a fun and interactive way that will become a natural part of play for an early years child and prepare them for nursery and school and social situations.
-You can join a local session by just turning up and paying as you use. (subject to social distance rules when group activities can return)
+Wriggles and Giggles sessions include lots of opportunities to share and take turns in a fun and interactive way that will become a natural part of play for an early years child and prepare them for nursery and school.

 Here are some ideas for activities to encourage children to share: